 I need some attention

 Squeaks are a normal part of having hardwood flooring.
 But when you notice that squeak, take a few moments to listen to what your floor is saying.
 Start out by checking your RH levels.
+Gaps are also a symptom of decreased RH levels.
 If the problem persists for more than a season, figure out what type of movement is going on.
 There are some easy fixes depending on what you’re dealing with, and if ever you need a second opinion with what your floor is trying to tell you, stop by one of our shops and we’ll be happy to help.
 We’ll be also be looking more in depth at fixes for your squeaky floors this month, so stay tuned!

 Please fix me!

 - Screws from underneath to seat the flooring to the subfloor in problem areas.

 - Hollow spot repair: drilling a hole in the flooring and filling the void with epoxy is a possible solution: http://www.dritac.com/productsRS.php